H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 consider using a `Vertical Pod Autoscaler (VPA)` instead.

 > [!NOTE]
-> Switching to a `StatefulSet` for `non-Kubernetes components` is considered a `bad practice`.
+> Switching to a `StatefulSet` for `non-Kubernetes components` is considered a `bad practice` 🤪.
 StatefulSets are more suitable for `Kubernetes components` themselves.
 > For `regular services`, it's best to keep them as `Deployments`.

 ## Compliance